Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 With the above graph,

-(1) If VM1 and VM2 belong to the same tenant and private network, then traffic won't go out compute-node-1, just VM1 -> br-int -> VM2
+(1) VM1 and VM2 locate in the same host

+If they connect to same network, traffic between them won't go out, just VM1 -> br-int(compute-node1) -> VM2

-(2) If VM1 and VM2 belong to different tenant, no matter which physcial host the two VMs resides, traffic must go through network node
+If they connect to different network, traffic between them will go out, VM1 -> network-node -> VM2

-(3) If VM1 and VM3 belong to the same tenant, as they locate in different host, traffic must go through network node
+(3) VM1 and VM3 locate in different host, traffic between them must go through network node

 ### 3. Future